It is transmitted to humans through the bite of the Anopheles mosquito.

 Contents of this article:

-- Malaria is spread by mosquitoes, and it cannot pass directly between people.
+- Malaria is typically spread by mosquitoes.

 - Symptoms resemble those of flu, but, without treatment, the effects can sometimes be long-term and fatal.